PressApps/docs/README.md

 ## Documentation

-* [Roots 101](http://roots.io/roots-101/) — A guide to installing Roots, the files, and theme organization
+* [Docs 101](http://pressapps.co/docs-101/) — A guide to installing Docs, the files, and theme organization
-* [Theme Wrapper](http://roots.io/an-introduction-to-the-roots-theme-wrapper/) — Learn all about the theme wrapper
+* [Theme Wrapper](http://pressapps.co/an-introduction-to-the-docs-theme-wrapper/) — Learn all about the theme wrapper
-* [Build Script](http://roots.io/using-grunt-for-wordpress-theme-development/) — A look into how Roots uses Grunt
+* [Build Script](http://pressapps.co/using-grunt-for-wordpress-theme-development/) — A look into how Docs uses Grunt
-* [Roots Sidebar](http://roots.io/the-roots-sidebar/) — Understand how to display or hide the sidebar in Roots
+* [Docs Sidebar](http://pressapps.co/the-docs-sidebar/) — Understand how to display or hide the sidebar in Docs

 ## Contributing